-USA operates the Borough of Avalon, New Jersey's (Avalon) water utility, sewer utility and storm water system under a 10-year operations and maintenance contract expiring in June 2022.
-USA participated in the public proposal process for the Borough's procurement of a new contract and a decision on this proposal is expected in the second quarter of 2022.
-In addition to performing day-to-day service operations, USA is responsible for billing, collections, customer service, emergency response and management of capital projects funded by Avalon.
-USA operates the Borough of Highland Park, New Jersey's water and wastewater systems under a 10-year operations and maintenance contract expiring in June 2030.
-Under a marketing agreement with HomeServe USA Corp.
-(HomeServe) expiring in 2031, USA offers residential customers in New Jersey and Delaware water and wastewater related services and home maintenance programs.
+USA operates the Borough of Avalon, New Jersey's (Avalon) water utility, sewer utility and storm water system under a ten-year operations and maintenance contract expiring in August 2032 (for further discussion of USA's recent renewal of its operations and maintenance contract with Avalon, see "Recent Developments-Avalon Contract Renewal" below).
+USA also operates the Borough of Highland Park, New Jersey's (Highland Park) water and wastewater systems under a 10-year operations and maintenance contract expiring in June 2030.
+These contracts also require USA to manage capital projects funded by Avalon and Highland Park.

+Under a marketing agreement with HomeServe USA (HomeServe) expiring in 2031, USA offers residential customers in New Jersey and Delaware water and wastewater related services and home maintenance programs.
 HomeServe is a leading national provider of such home maintenance service programs.
 USA receives a service fee for the billing, cash collection and other administrative functions associated with HomeServe's service contracts.